dromara/carbon/src/en/sponsor.md

 # Sponsor

 `Carbon` is a non-commercial open source project that takes a lot of effort to develop, iterate and maintain.
-If you like this project and want it to continue, please consider helping out.Thank you for supporting open source project!
+If you like this project and want it to continue, please consider helping out.
+Thank you for supporting open source project.

 ## Sponsor way